 This is a strings performance ensemble for those students who already play violin, viola, cello or string bass.
 The course is offered at each grade level and meets as a combined class.
 All levels of players with previous experience are welcome.
-Basic concepts of ensemble and individual performance are studied as well as collaborating with the senior choir and band.
-Performances are an important part of this class, three evening concerts (one per term), Remembrance service, a local festival and optional touring opportunities with the choir and band are planned.
+Basic concepts of ensemble and individual performance are studied as well as potential collaborations with the senior choir and band.
+Performances are an important part of this class, including at least two evening concerts (one per term), Remembrance service, and additional performance opportunities for senior students.
 The class meets twice a week in X-block (outside the regular timetable) at Argyle.
-Recommended: previous string lessons and permission from the instructor.
-Supplementary Fee \$ 30.00.
+Recommended: previous and/or current string lessons in tandem with the course.

+Supplementary Fee \$ 31.35.

-VOCAL JAZZ CHOIR 8 / 9 / 10
+CONCERT CHOIR 8 / 9 / 10 / 11 / 12